DBOS-project/apiary/postgres-demo/README.md

 as well as all the login attempts ever made to that username.
-Apiary stores this information in database tables so it can easily be queried in SQL; for example, we automatically create and populate a `WebsiteLoginsProvenance` table containing provenance information for `WebsiteLogins`.
+Apiary stores this information in database tables so it can easily be queried in SQL; for example, we automatically create and populate a `WebsiteLoginsEvents` table containing provenance information for `WebsiteLogins`.

 As a simple application of provenance, we might imagine querying